 Advanced diagnostic testing

 A flexible sigmoidoscopy could assist in identifying the cause of uncomfortable gastroenterology symptoms like pain in the abdomen, diarrhea, and bleeding.
 If you are exhibiting any of these symptoms, contact a skilled GI specialist as soon as possible.
 You can find a local gastroenterology doctor through GI Alliance of Illinois.
 Our network aims to give you the utmost in clinical standards and patient-centric care.
-To arrange for your flexible sigmoidoscopy in Chicago, IL, Peoria, IL, or Bloomington, IL, or any other endoscopic procedure, reach out to our team today.
+To arrange for your flexible sigmoidoscopy in Chicago, IL, Peoria, IL, or Normal, IL, or any other endoscopic procedure, reach out to our team today.

 Saw dr Godambe.
 She is always so wonderful& so was the staff

 It was an absolute pleasure to meet Dr. Calandra.
 His patience and sweetness are beyond calming.
 He took his time to come again just to meet with me since I was not at my grandmother's bedside the first time.
 He listens to the patient, not just asking questions and, most importantly, finding a solution.
 I recommend his services.